KenzaBennani-Meziane/Spotify-Design/README.md

-# Netflix-Design
+# Spotify-Design
-Practicing Tailwind and designs
+Practicing designs with Tailwind.